 Snapdragon does not tolerate heat and needs moist, rich, well-drained soil in full to part sun.
 Learn more about growing snapdragons.

-3. Sweet alyssum (Lobularia maritima)
+3. Sweet Alyssum (Lobularia maritima)

 Fragrant, domed clusters of tiny, white to lavender flowers cover sweet alyssum in spring and fall, typically petering off in the hot summer months.
 The gray-green, lance-shaped to ovate leaves provide a lovely backdrop to the dainty blooms.

 Sweet alyssum likes moist soil with good drainage in full to part sun.
 It may self-sow.
+This flower also wards off rabbits due to its strong smell and mustard-tasting leaves and blooms.

 4. Calendula (Calendula officinalis)